-The -m flag works only when sending files or receiving a single file.
-It does not work when forwarding files.
+The ${\hbox{-m}}$ flag works only when sending files or receiving a single file.
+It does not work when sent.

-Notifies the recipient on the remote system identified by the User entry that a file has been sent.
 The mail system does not send a message for a local transfer.
 User names can contain only ASCII characters.
-Receiving multiple files specified by the shell pattern-matching characters? (question mark), (asterisk), and [. . .] (brackets and ellipses) does not activate the -n option.
+Receiving multiple files specified by the shell pattern-matching characters? (question mark), \ (asterisk), and [ . . . ] (brackets and ellipses) does not activate the -n option.

-Prevents the starting of the uucico file transfer daemon, even if the command was issued at a time when calls to the remote system are permitted.
-(By default, a call to the remote system is attempted if the command is issued during a time period specified in the Poll and Systems files.)
-The -r option is useful for debugging.
+-nUser Notifies the recipient on the remote system identified by the User entry that a file has been a time when calls to the remote system are permitted.
+(By default, a call to the remote system is attempted if the command is issued during a time period specified in the Poll and